For those wondering if there will be a season two of fantasy drama The Irregulars, Netflix has cancelled the show after just one series.

-Read on to find out everything we know about a potential season two of the Irregulars.
+Read on for everything we know about what might have happened in the now-cancelled second season of The Irregulars.

 Will there be a season 2 of The Irregulars?